bmaltais/kohya_ss/README.md

 The following are the names of LoRA types used in this repository:

-1. __LoRA-LierLa__: LoRA for Linear layers and Conv2d layers with a 1x1 kernel.
+1. LoRA-LierLa: LoRA for Linear layers and Conv2d layers with a 1x1 kernel.

-2. __LoRA-C3Lier__: LoRA for Conv2d layers with a 3x3 kernel, in addition to 1.
+2. LoRA-C3Lier: LoRA for Conv2d layers with a 3x3 kernel, in addition to LoRA-LierLa.

 LoRA-LierLa is the default LoRA type for `train_network.py` (without `conv_dim` network argument).
 You can use LoRA-LierLa with our extension for AUTOMATIC1111's Web UI or the built-in LoRA feature of the Web UI.

 To use LoRA-C3Lier with the Web UI, please use our extension.

 ## Sample image generation during training

-A prompt file might look like this, for example
+A prompt file might look like this, for example:

 ```
 # prompt 1
-masterpiece, best quality, (1girl), in white shirts, upper body, looking at viewer, simple background --n low quality, worst quality, bad anatomy,bad composition, poor, low effort --w 768 --h 768 --d 1 --l 7.5 --s 28
+masterpiece, best quality, (1girl), in white shirts, upper body, looking at viewer, simple background --n low quality, worst quality, bad anatomy, bad composition, poor, low effort --w 768 --h 768 --d 1 --l 7.5 --s 28

 # prompt 2

-masterpiece, best quality, 1boy, in business suit, standing at street, looking back --n (low quality, worst quality), bad anatomy,bad composition, poor, low effort --w 576 --h 832 --d 2 --l 5.5 --s 40
+masterpiece, best quality, 1boy, in business suit, standing at street, looking back --n (low quality, worst quality), bad anatomy, bad composition, poor, low effort --w 576 --h 832 --d 2 --l 5.5 --s 40
 ```

 Lines beginning with `#` are comments.
 You can specify options for the generated image with options like `--n` after the prompt.
-The following can be used.
+The following options can be used:

-  * `--n` Negative prompt up to the next option.
+- `--n`: Negative prompt up to the next option.
-  * `--w` Specifies the width of the generated image.
+- `--w`: Specifies the width of the generated image.
-  * `--h` Specifies the height of the generated image.
+- `--h`: Specifies the height of the generated image.
-  * `--d` Specifies the seed of the generated image.
+- `--d`: Specifies the seed of the generated image.
-  * `--l` Specifies the CFG scale of the generated image.
+- `--l`: Specifies the CFG scale of the generated image.
-  * `--s` Specifies the number of steps in the generation.
+- `--s`: Specifies the number of steps in the generation.

 The prompt weighting such as `( )` and `[ ]` are working.

 ## Troubleshooting